 Beginning of the day

-If any child/ren arrive between 8.55-9.10am they are regarded as late and parents/carers should bring them to the Main Office and sign them in.
-They are marked in the register as late for that session.
+If any child/ren arrive between 8.50 and 9.05 am they are regarded as late and parents/carers should bring them to the Main Office and sign them in.

-If they arrive after 9.10am, they are coded as absent for that session in the register.
+If they arrive after 9.05am, they are coded as absent for that session in the class register.